-The return on a Shareholder's investment in his/her/its Units and/or Common Shares is subject to changes in Canadian Federal and Provincial tax laws, as well as any other tax laws applicable to the Shareholder.
-There can be no assurance that the tax laws will not be changed in a manner which will fundamentally alter the tax consequences to investors of holding or disposing of Common Shares and/or the Units.
+The return on a Shareholder's investment in his/her/its Common Shares is subject to changes in Canadian Federal and Provincial tax laws, as well as any other tax laws applicable to the Shareholder.
+There can be no assurance that the tax laws will not be changed in a manner which will fundamentally alter the tax consequences to investors of holding or disposing of Common Shares.
 No advance income tax ruling has been applied for or received with respect to the income tax consequences set out in this Offering Memorandum.
 Each prospective investor and Shareholder must seek advice from their own legal, accounting, and financial advisors regarding tax matters applicable to such investor or Shareholder.